Major powers examine long-shot options in Iran talks

-In return for making concessions, Iran "will need some sanctions relief beyond the meager measures that were offered in the earlier rounds of talks," he added.
+In return for making concessions, Iran "will need some sanctions relief beyond the meagre measures that were offered in the earlier rounds of talks," he added.

 But Ali Vaez of the International Crisis Group said a "gulf of expectations" between negotiators and the irreversible nature of many sanctions made a "more-for-more" strategy implausible.

 "Managing to seal a 'big-for-big' deal in the total absence of trust would be equivalent to reversing the law of gravity."